 Fitness Features & Performance

 I think this time Realme cares about its customer, and that’s why they added some great features such as Continuous Heart Rate and SpO2 monitoring.
-The Realme watch also tracks your sleep and gives a detailed breakdown on the app of REM, light sleep, deep sleep, and awake period.
-You can check records in both the watch and your smartphone.
+The Realme watch also tracks your sleep and gives a detailed breakdown of the app of REM, light sleep, deep sleep, and awake period.
+You can check records on both the watch and your smartphone.

 You also get a detailed record of heart rate, blood oxygen, steps, and exercise log on the app and watch screen.
 Although there’s no built-in GPS on the watch, you can use your phone’s GPS which gives a good analysis of your walk or run.

 If you are more concerned about sports mode or required inbuilt GPS, then you should go with the Realme Watch S Pro.
 Overall, all of these fitness monitors work quite well and I didn’t face many issues using them.

 It has a special meditation feature, which is pretty useful in the lockdown period.
 You can check the weather directly from your Smartwatch and set alarms and timer, making it totally worth buying.

 Now coming to the fitness option and accuracy, the Realme Watch S has a typical 3-axis accelerometer to track steps and reps as well as assist in sleep monitoring.
 You will get all the basic fitness and sports-related options and some new features.
 It has over 16+ different sports modes for outdoor and indoor activities such as running, yoga, and cricket.
 However, except for running and walking, all other modes are not much useful.

 Overall I can say that if you want a good-looking and budget-friendly smartwatch, then Realme Watch S is a great choice for you.
 It doesn’t need regular charging and looks way better than fancy fitness bands on your wrist.